bigboss86/prex-ghipy-api/README.md

 ## Credits

 This project is maintained by <a href="www.linkedin.com/in/damian-d-amico-0751b53b">Damian Damico</a>.
 Want me to help you with this project?
-Contact us on <a href="mailto:damian.damico86@gmail.com">damian.damico86@gmail.com</a>.
+Contact me on <a href="mailto:damian.damico86@gmail.com">damian.damico86@gmail.com</a>.